-Results of the Experiment 4: Based on the results, we observe two working modes: startup mode and initialized mode.
+Based on the results, we observe two working modes: startup mode and initialized mode.
 The histogram of the average turnaround time, i.e. the time difference between the method entry and exit, is the sum of the other two histograms: actual CPU processing time and CPU thread scheduling latency.
-We note that the CPU thread latency is not an actual overhead for inquiry function of the system and the latency decreases in average as the number of transactions get increased.
-However, we observe a noticeable startup CPU scheduling latency (8.5 milliseconds) for the publication function.
-We also note that the CPU latency decreases in average for publication function as the number of transactions get increased.
+We note that the CPU thread latency is not an actual overhead for inquiry function of the system and the latency decreases on average as the number of transactions increases.
+However, we observe a noticeable startup CPU scheduling latency (8.5 ms) for the publication function.
+We also note that the CPU latency decreases on average for publication function as the number of transactions increases.
 We conclude that CPU latency impact factor on system performance might be negligible if the system is in initialized mode.